 Evaluation of solutions

-At the end of the evaluation phase, each solution will have:
+With this process, at the end of the evaluation phase, each solution will have:

-• A cost-benefit analysis.
+• A cost-benefit analysis of the solution.

 Marlène Addes